 There are eight principles that reflect the views of organisations including Palliative Care Australia, Alzheimer’s Australia and Aged Care Guild.

-Patients, families and carers are involved in the process of end-of-life planning and decision making
+Residents, families and carers are involved in the process of end-of-life planning and decision making

-Patients receive equitable and timely access to appropriate end-of-life care
+Residents receive equitable and timely access to appropriate end-of-life care

 End-of-life care is holistic and delivered by trained and skilled staff